lRomul/ball-action-spotting/README.md

 * Learning rate warmup first 6 epochs from 0 to 3e-4, cosine annealing last 30 epochs to 3e-6
 * Batch size 4, one training epoch 6000 samples
 * Optimizer AdamW with weight decay 0.01
-* Focal Loss with alpha 0.4, gamma 1.2
+* Focal loss with gamma 1.2
 * Model EMA with decay 0.999
 * Initial weights for 2D encoder ImageNet pretrained
-* Model hyperparameters listed in the model part above
+* Model hyperparameters listed above in the model part

 Worth writing about sampling techniques during training, which significantly impacts its results.
 For basic training, was used simple but well work sampling algorithm.
 For each training sample, randomly take video index by a uniform distribution.
 Then randomly choose a frame index by the following distribution.
 Large values are placed around event labels in a window of 9 frames.
-Values are calculated so that the sum of probabilities around actions equals the sum around non-action frames.
+Values are normalized so that the sum of probabilities around actions equals the sum around non-action frames.
 I tried different ratios, but an equal chance to show empty and event frame worked best.
 I will introduce a more advanced sampling scheme in part about transfer learning.